Author: Kevin George

 Romans 8:9-11 “You, however, are not in the flesh but in the Spirit, if in fact the spirit of God dwells in you.
 Anyone who does not have the spirit of Christ does not belong to him.
 But if Christ is in you, although the body is dead because of sin, the spirit is life because of righteousness.
 If the spirit of him who raised Jesus from the dead dwells in you, he who raised Christ Jesus from the dead will also give life to your mortal bodies through his spirit dwelling in you.”

-Romans 8:29 “For those whom he foreknew [knew formerly] he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-30 And those whom he predestined he also called, and those whom he called he also justified/corrected/rightened/set right, and those whom he justified/corrected/set right he also glorified/honored.”
-ESV (bracket and / words added)
+Romans 8:29 “For those whom he foreknew/formerly knew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+30 And those whom he predestined he also called, and those whom he called he also justified/corrected/rightened/set right, and those whom he justified/corrected/set right he also glorified/honored.” (/ words added)

 Some have used this passage to try to claim that “justifies” and “condemn” are declarations.
 However, a second look easily disproves this claim.
-God’s elect, those who are God’s, are set right because our God is a righteous God and they imitate Him.
-A righteous God is demonstrated by the righteousness of those who serve that God, in the same manner as if our god was a pagan god, then this unrighteous pagan god would be on display in our lives due to unrighteous behavior.
+God’s elect, those who belong to God, are set right because our God is a righteous God, and they imitate Him.
+A righteous God is demonstrated by the righteous lives of those who serve that God, in the same manner as if our god was a pagan god, then this unrighteous pagan god would be on display in our lives due to unrighteous behavior.